Stanborough School, Welwyn Garden City

 Stanborough School is a secondary academy school located in Welwyn Garden City, Hertfordshire, England.

-Like most secondary schools, it has a sixth form.
-It is situated off Stanborough Road (A6129), near the A1(M), and across the road from the headquarters of Hertfordshire Constabulary, a golf driving range and the Gosling Sports Park (with an athletics track and ski slope).
+It is situated off Stanborough Road (A6129), near the A1(M), and across the road from the headquarters of Hertfordshire Constabulary, a golf driving range and the Gosling Sports Park.
 The East Coast Main Line is about 1 km away.

+It was founded by Richard Dickington during WW2 for evacuated children to get an education.
+It was originally a grammar school (1939-1968), then a comprehensive school (1968-2012), and in 2012 it became an academy.

 History

 Grammar school

-It was founded as a selective Grammar school in 1939, and so recently celebrated its 70th year.
+Stanborough School was founded as a selective grammar school in 1939.
 It had around 550 girls and boys in the 1960s.

 Comprehensive

 It became an all-ability comprehensive school in 1968.
 In the early 1980s it had around 900 boys and girls.

 Merger with Sir John Newsom School

-In September 1998, nearby Sir John Newsom School was merged with Stanborough School and its pupils transferred across to Stanborough site.
+In September 1998, nearby Sir John Newsom School was merged with Stanborough School and its pupils transferred across to the Stanborough site.

 Academy status

-The school gained academy status in February 2012 with a specialism in Maths and Computing.
-The school is now independent of local authority control and legally is a private company limited by guarantee registered at Companies House with registration number 07900439.
+The school gained academy status in February 2012 with a specialism in maths and computing.
+The school is independent of local authority control and is legally a private company limited by guarantee registered at Companies House with registration number 07900439.